 What are the most common eye strain / tired eyes causes I can look out for?

 There are a wide range of factors that can cause eye strain / tired eyes.
-Eye strain symptoms usually occur from focussing on something for a long periods of time, staring at books, screens or through lack of exposure to natural daylight.
+Eye strain symptoms usually occur from focusing on something for long periods of time, staring at books, screens or through lack of exposure to natural daylight.

 The most common eye strain causes are:

 One of the biggest culprits behind eye strain today is spending too much time in front of digital devices such as smartphones, tablets, laptops, computer and TV screens or playing video games.
 Digital eye strain has the potential to develop for anyone using a device for more than 2 hours straight and they are likely to start experiencing a number of uncomfortable symptoms which would indicate eye fatigue.

 Driving long distances with minimal breaks in between.

 Reading for long periods of time, particularly in low lighting.

 What can I do to relieve eye strain?

 As there are many different causes that can create eye strain/ eye fatigue/ digital eye strain, there are a number of things you can do to help reduce the unpleasant and uncomfortable symptoms.

 Book in for an eye test with your local Optometrist.
 Reading or driving glasses may be need to be prescribed to help reduce eye fatigue or underlying eye conditions may need to be treated to help reduce problems with eye strain.